strudelbots/strudel-public/code/README_template.md

 ```
 2. Commit and push the changes to the repository
 3. Manually run the new work flow.
+4. Check the steps and the logs of the action to ensure that the test ran successfully.

-### Create Strudel add-logs Github Action in Your Repository
+### Create Strudel Add-Logs  Action in Your Github Repository
 1. Create a new file in the `.github/workflows` directory with the name
 `run_strudel_for_logs.yml`
 2. Copy the following code into the file: